 How PSM can play such a strategic role, by developing superior capabilities, processes, and supplier relationships, is at the core of this course.
 Students will gain understanding of the role of PSM in companies, and also in the public sector, which is a large procurer in most countries, and how PSM is central in ensuring sustainable businesses and societies.
 The course is a mix of theoretical insights and high level analyses on the one hand and application of practical tools and examples on the other.

 - The role of purchasing and supply management in a company and society at large: definitions, trends, and challenges particularly related to sustainability

-- Purchasing and supply strategy
+- Purchasing and supply strategy at multiple levels

 - The purchasing process

 - Conditions & applications

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.